WeblateOrg/weblate/docs/faq.rst

 How to fix merge conflicts in translations?
 -------------------------------------------

-The merge conflicts happen time to time when the translation file is changed in both Weblate and upstream repository.
-You can usually avoid this by merging Weblate translations prior to doing some changes in the translation files (eg. before executing msgmerge).
+The merge conflicts happen from time to time when the translation file is changed in both Weblate and the upstream repository.
+You can usually avoid this by merging Weblate translations prior to doing some changes in the translation files (e.g. before executing msgmerge).
 Just tell Weblate to commit all pending tranlslations (you can do it in the :guilabel:`Repository maintenance` in the :guilabel:`Tools` menu) and merge the repository (if automatic push is not enabled).

-If you've already ran to the merge conflict, the easiest way is to solve all conflicts locally at your workstation - simply add Weblate as remote repository, merge it into upstream and fix conflicts.
-Once you push changes back, Weblate will be able to use merged version without any other special actions.
+If you've already ran into the merge conflict, the easiest way is to solve all conflicts locally at your workstation - simply add Weblate as a remote repository, merge it into upstream and fix any conflicts.
+Once you push changes back, Weblate will be able to use the merged version without any other special actions.

 .. code-block:: sh